Back to overview

 Short Bio

 Anne Applebaum, born in 1964, is a historian and journalist.
 A Pulitzer Prize winner, she began her career in 1988 as a correspondent for The Economist in Warsaw, from where she covered the collapse of communism, and is one of the most accomplished connoisseurs of Russia.
 Today she is a staff writer for The Atlantic as well as a Senior Fellow at the Agora Institute, Johns Hopkins University.
-She has received numerous awards for her journalistic work.
+She has received numerous awards for her journalistic work, most recently the Peace Prize of the German Book Trade 2024.

 Events